 When someone talks about the stages of multiple sclerosis, I get a little confused.
 That implies that when you develop MS, you will go through several stages of the disease until you reach the end.
-So I really don't like this term, but it is used to describe MS, so let's go with it.
+So I really don't like this term, but it is a term that is sometimes used to describe MS, so let's go with it.

 There are a few other ways to describe MS as well.
 Benign multiple sclerosis is one of them.
 It should probably be listed as a type of RRMS.
 Benign MS is a very mild form of multiple sclerosis.

-If you have this form of MS, you have one or two symptoms that happened only a few times.
-After that you pretty much have no other recurrences of symptoms.
+If you have this form of MS, you may have one or two symptoms that you experienced initially.
+After that, you pretty much have either very minor symptoms or no other recurrences of symptoms associated with multiple sclerosis.

 You live in more or less an extended remission for many years.
-Any symptoms you have just fade away with no permanent disability.
+Any symptoms you have just go away on their own and you experience no lasting permanent disability.
 Unfortunately, there is no way of predicting who will have this form of MS.

 Another form of MS would be Malignant multiple sclerosis.
 This is sometimes called Acute MS or Marburg's Variant.
 This is a very rare form of MS and would probably fall under PRMS – which is also the rarest of the four main types listed above.

 If you have acute multiple sclerosis you would progress very quickly from the time of your first symptom.
 This could all happen within a year and would leave you with severe disability.
 What kind of disability depends on where in your brain the damage occurs.

 It's good to know that this form of MS is extremely rare.
 My heart goes out to those who develop malignant multiple sclerosis.

 Other stages of MS are End Stage multiple sclerosis and Advanced multiple sclerosis.
 These are pretty much the same thing.
 They deal with what can happen toward the end of your life with MS.